Skgland/plwm/README.md

 ## Basics

+Command-line options are listed by running `plwm -h`.
+The manual plwm(1) also contains them as well as the default keybindings.

 If you have already used dynamic tiling WMs like dwm, then nothing should be too surprising in this section.

 All windows are _managed_ by default.
 This means that whenever a window spawns, it will be added to a list.
 We call this list the _stack_.
 Also, the placement and the size of the windows are automatically calculated and set.
 This is determined by the currently active _layout_ (stack, horizontal stack, grid, etc.).